Dear agent of my wildest dreams,

 My first novel, Walk with Me, a contemporary reading-group love story set in Oxford, is ready to fly solo, and I was hoping you would read the opening chapters.

 When Jake looks back on the night of November 17, 2001, it stings.
 Badly.
 They were so bloody happy, so unsuspecting.
-If he could go back in time to warn them of the wreck that was heading their way, would he?
+If he could go back in time to warn them of the wreck heading their way, would he?

 Because after that night Pat, the whip-smart pregnant girl he’s been trying so hard not to fall in love with, will never be the same.